-A research clinician will review your medicines carefully and propose of list that can be reduced or stopped, which we will discuss with you.
-We will not adjust any medicines unless you agree.
-We will also work with your healthcare providers and make sure they are aware.
+A research clinician will review your medicines carefully and propose a list that can be reduced or stopped.
+We will first discuss these medicines with you, and then with your healthcare provider if you agree.
+We will not adjust any medicines unless both you and your provider agree.